 There are currently around 50 problems developed, which are documented in the guidebook.
 With more development there could easily be over 200 problems and a similar amount of sport routes in this area alone.
 Other valleys nearby and on the other side of road also seem to have lots of boulders and crags that look worth exploring too.

 The rock is high quality limestone which is generally solid.
-Harsh winter weather and snowmelt has weathered the blocks so they have lots of water runnels, scoops and sloping pockets.
+Harsh winter weather and snowmelt has weathered the blocks so they have lots of interesting features such water runnels, scoops and sloping pockets.
 The rock can be extremely smooth in some places and extremely sharp in others.
 We climbed a couple of problems that weren’t in the guide and had no problems with loose holds.

 The landings vary from flat and grassy to scary scree slopes.
 Considering the boulders here can get very high, having several pads will be an advantage.
 We climbed on a Saturday, in perfect weather and we were the only climbers here.
 No tick marks, no chalked holds and no polish.
 The perfect day.
 Spijonik is definitely worth visiting as it is one of the most unspoilt bouldering areas we’ve ever visited.